 Engaging in social activities may help improve cognitive function and prevent dementia.
 Regular interaction with other people can also stimulate brain performance.

 Relax and Stay Positive

 Being stressed, anxious and depressed can have adverse effects on cognitive function and can have a negative impact on your brain.
 Always think positive.
 There are ways to reduce stress and prevent anxiety from setting in.
 Meditation and mental relaxation may do the trick in keeping your brain from being overwhelmed.
 “Practicing stress relievers like breathing exercises and meditation can calm you down quickly, returning your body to normal,” according to Elizabeth Scott, MS, wellness coach.

-Avoid anything that can risk damage to your brain such as smoking, excessive intake of alcohol and drugs.
+Avoid anything that can risk damage to your brain, such as smoking, excessive intake of alcohol and drugs.
 Maintaining a healthy lifestyle can make your brain healthy and happy.